50054-cdpa/notes/docs/fp_haskell.md

           go (hd:tl) acc = go tl (hd:acc)
 ```

+In the above definition, we use a `where` keyword to introduce an inner function `go`.
+`where` binding can be regarded as a let binding that exists at the top level.
-In the above definition, we rely on an inner function `go` which is recursively defined.
+We rely on the inner function `go` which is recursively defined.
 In `go`, the recursion take places at the last instruction in the `(hd:tl)` case.
 The trick is to
 pass around an accumulated output `acc` in each recursive call.